 Today, there are more than 3,000 members of the Poarch Band of Creek Indians of which over 1,000 live in the vicinity of Poarch, Alabama (eight miles northwest of Atmore, Alabama, in rural Escambia County, and 57 miles east of Mobile).
 A 1972 national study found that among all Creek descendants in the Southeast, only this group at Poarch is still "considered an Indian Community."

-Eddie L. Tullis led the Poarch Creek Indians in their petitioning the United States government to recognize a government-to-government relationship.
+Since the early 1900's organized efforts have increased to improve the social and economic situation of the Poarch Creeks.
+Important educational gains were made in the 1940's.
+A leader of this effort, Calvin W. McGhee, also pressed for a settlement of and claims case.
+Eddie L. Tullis became Tribal Chairman in 1978 and led the Poarch Creek Indians in their petitioning the United States Government to recognize a government-to-government relationship.
 On August 11, 1984, these efforts culminated in the United States Government, Department of Interior, and the Bureau of Indian Affairs acknowledging that the Poarch Band of Creek Indians exists as an "Indian Tribe."
 The Tribe is the only Federally recognized Tribe in the State of Alabama.
-On November 21, 1984, 231.54 acres of land were taken into trust.
-On April 12, 1985, 229.54 acres were declared a Reservation.
+On November 21, 1984, 172.31 acres of land were taken into trust.
+On April 12, 1985, 228.47 acres were declared a Reservation.